George R. Rossman: Teaching

 At Caltech, Rossman regularly teaches the introductory mineralogy course, a course in mineral spectroscopy, and a course in oral presentation.
 He supervises the optical mineralogy course, co-teaches analytical methods in Geochemistry, and presents guest lectures in Advanced Inorganic Chemistry.
 He was recognized by students and faculty with the Richard P. Feynman Prize for Excellence in Teaching.

 Research

 Rossman studies mineral spectroscopy, water and hydroxide in nominally anhydrous solids, analytical methods for OH analysis in minerals, X-ray amorphous minerals, and the effects of exposure on minerals to background levels of natural radiation.
 Paul Asimow, describing Rossman's work, wrote, "Within the general rubric of mineral spectroscopy, Rossman's work can be grouped into three principal categories: the origin of color, the effects of natural and artificial radiation damage, and the concentration and crystal chemistry of hydrogen in minerals both hydrous and nominally anhydrous."
+Based on the number of publications Rossman is the most published author in American Mineralogist according to Research.com.